More

 One of the most pressing concerns in the contemporary workplace is the risk of data breaches.
 Shared devices, if not adequately protected, can serve as vulnerable entry points for cybercriminals seeking unauthorized access to sensitive information.
 IAM acts as a formidable defense mechanism, reducing the risk of data breaches by implementing strict controls over who can access what data and under what conditions.

-OneIdP: IAM for Shared Devices Within a UEM Framework
+Scalefusion OneIdP: UEM-Integrated IAM Solution for Shared Devices

-OneIdP, powered by Scalefusion UEM, is an innovative identity & access management feature available within Scalefusion’s dashboard or management console.
-OneIdP can be leveraged for all the enrolled devices under the purview of Scalefusion’s shared device management.
-It can be used for shared company devices running on Android, Windows, and macOS.
+Scalefusion OneIdP is an innovative identity and access management feature available within Scalefusion’s dashboard or management console.
+It can be leveraged for all enrolled devices under the purview of Scalefusion’s shared device management.

 For shared devices, admins can enforce a shared device policy that entails the requirements of the users and the organization.
 This includes enabling device sharing within a single user group or multiple groups.
 OneIdP ensures the shared device access is always in compliance with both user access and configuration policies.
 It can force a log-off when unauthorized users attempt to access any shared device.
 In essence, OneIdP comprehensively secures shared devices’ identity and access.